RichLewis007/show-excluded-and-ignored/README.md

 - Results pane highlights matched files with rule metadata and context actions.
 - Context menu lets you open matches in Finder/File Explorer or delete files safely to Trash.
 - Toolbar and File menu provide quick access to select a new root, load filter files, and export results.
+- Optimized performance for large datasets with thousands of files and deeply nested directories.

 ## Development